aaron-ng/CS4500_Project/report/doc.md

 - There is a central server that all of the nodes talk to to figure out what nodes are connected and where they are reachable
 - Each node runs an instance of an Application class.
 This is where the application specific logic lives
 - Each node also runs an instance of the KVStore.
 This talks to the central server to get the list of all of the nodes.
 If the application requests data that is not on the node that the KVStore is running on, it will use the data it received from the central server to talk to the node that has the data.
+- When a dataframe is stored in the KVStore, the columns of it are each stored on different nodes.
+When it is requested, the columns are pulled from all of the nodes and turned back into a dataframe.

 # Implementation